mbarkhau/sbk/READMEv2.md

     `GF(p)` was too complicated for me when I last attempted it.
 Arithmetic with `GF(p)` is easier to understand and should be easier to review.
- 2. Since a computationally and memory intensive KDF is used to harden the Brainkey, low powered embedded systems are not a target for SBK.
+ 2. Since a computationally and memory intensive KDF is used to harden the `brainkey`, low powered embedded systems are not a target for SBK.
  3. Python has native support for big integers, so arithmetic with large values is not an issue, which would otherwise be a motivation to use `GF(256)`.
     Since SBK uses Electrum (implemented with python), it is not an extra